Watauga River water or watershed scenery in Tennessee

 Elizabethton-area public access

-Use official access signs and current rules; do not assume private banks are open.
+Use official access signs and current rules.
+Do not assume private banks are open.

-Quality Trout corridor
+Quality Trout area

 Fish it only after checking current TWRA section language and limits.